kangarko/docs/docs/guides/installation/index.md

     ---

-    Ensure your system meets all the necessary prerequisites to run `MineBot` smoothly.
-This section covers hardware, software, and other dependencies required for optimal performance.
+    This section covers the hardware, software, and other dependencies required to run `MineBot`.

     [:octicons-arrow-right-24: Learn more](./requirements.md)